yacc143/mcp-nodriver/README.md

 ## FAQ

-**Q: Why choose undetected-chromedriver instead of the standard selenium webdriver?**
+**Q: Why choose nodriver instead of the standard selenium webdriver?**

-A: undetected-chromedriver is specifically designed to bypass anti-bot detection mechanisms of modern websites, such as Cloudflare, Distil Networks, etc., making it more reliable for data scraping and automated testing scenarios.
+A: nodriver is specifically designed to bypass anti-bot detection mechanisms of modern websites, such as Cloudflare, Distil Networks, etc., making it more reliable for data scraping and automated testing scenarios.
+It's a modern, async-first library that doesn't require chromedriver management.

 **Q: How does the service handle browser instances?**